Yvitex/Obsidian_Notes/Computer Science/Machine Learning/Pandas.md

 # Panda's Dataframe
+## Documentation
+Here is the documentation for the [pandas module](https://pandas.pydata.org/pandas-docs/stable/)

-Using the module, we could set each data and column names into a beautiful table by using DataFrame attribute.
+Using the module, we could set each data and column names into a beautiful table by using [[Dataframe (Pandas)|DataFrame]] attribute.
 ![[Pasted image 20220605154503.png]]

 In here, we set each data using boston's data attribute and the columns with each of their own names.